accoffin12/-streaming-05-smart-smoker/README.md

 ## 5.3.
 Setup Verification
 To verify the setup of your environment run both util_about.py and util_aboutenv.py found in the util's folder or use the following commands in the terminal.
 These commands are structured for Windows OS if using MacOS or Linux modified to have them function.
-Also, run the pip list in the terminal to check the Pika installation.
+Run the pip list in the terminal to check the Pika installation.

 ```
 python ".\\utils\util_about.py"